Lions have been running wild this year.

 I thought “Who’s Your Fokkin ‘Oom’, you Old Goat?
 You look Sixty in the Shade and Rather Weather-beaten and Ancient to me”, but I’m polite so I just said “Waar?” and he said “Volg my, sommer hier naby” and he got back into his bakkie to show me.
 Just then a big male lion sprinted across the road toward the Mapungubwe side.
-On both sides of the road high ‘game-proof’ fences keep animals in, inside the Oppenheimers’ private reserve on the left (southern) side and Mapungubwe National Park on the right, so he was trapped in an unfriendly corridor and he was not happy.
+On both sides of the road high ‘game-proof’ fences keep animals in, inside the Oppenheimers’ private reserve on the southern side and Mapungubwe National Park on the northern side, so he was trapped in an unfriendly corridor and he was not happy.

 The poor lion was a lovely specimen but he looked anxious as hell and panicky and ran as though he was trying to make himself invisible.
-When he saw us he dived under a little green bush in the dry grass, laughably small but Hey!
+When he saw us he dived under a little green bush in the dry grass, laughably small, but Hey!
 He disappeared under it!
 He lay motionless and nothing would entice him out.

 This bush.
 Look carefully, he’s in there!

 Then he finally did dart out, running eastwards, to the right in picture along this fence and I left him.
 A gate to the De Beers Venetia Limpopo reserve said Duncan MacFadyen gate and had a phone number, so I phoned to let them know one of their lions was running free.